 Advanced study in a particular era, genre, or type of British literature.
 The specific subject of the class differs from semester to semester.
 Class may be taken more than once for credit if topic is different.

 ENGL429.
 Major British Authors (3)

-Prerequisite: ENGL160 or consent of instructor Extensive reading and analysis of the work of a major figure or several contemporaneous figures in British literature, such as Chaucer, Milton, Donne, or Dickens.
+Extensive reading and analysis of the work of a major figure or several contemporaneous figures in British literature, such as Chaucer, Milton, Donne. or Dickens.

 ENGL436.
 Special Studies in American Literature (3)